-LED light bulbs and many modern household devices (cell phone chargers, laptop chargers, TVs, etc) utilize what are known as Switched-mode power supplies.
+LED light bulbs and many modern household devices (cell phone chargers, laptop chargers, solar panel inverters, TVs, etc) utilize what are known as Switched-mode power supplies.
 Switched-mode supplies enjoy many advantages over traditional “linear” type power supplies, including their small form factor, light weight, high efficiency and low production cost.
 One potential downside to this type of power supply is that it can create significant amounts of electrical interference, particularly over the FM Radio and VHF TV bands, when the power supply does not implement proper filtering.

 Unlike FM or LTE interference, where the offending signal is out-of-band and thus can be dealt with via the appropriate filter, this type of interference is on-band and can only be eliminated by removing the offending device.